What’s in an XPUB?

 As Bitcoin evolves, new features will become widely used, and best practices will continuously change.
 XPUBs are undoubtedly imperfect, as the growing zoo of different extended public keys shows.

-In the future, most wallets and services might switch to using output descriptors instead of extended public keys.
-We might also see a rise in the use of reusable payment codes, which are especially beneficial for privacy.
-And once the #reckless days of the Lightning Network are behind us, we might even see a majority of services make the switch to higher layers when it comes to recurring payments.
+In the future, most wallets and services might switch to output descriptors instead of extended public keys.
+We might also see a rise in reusable payment codes, which are especially beneficial for privacy.
+And once the #reckless days of the Lightning Network are behind us, we might even see a majority of services switch to higher layers when it comes to recurring payments.

-Whatever the future might bring, we will remain at the forefront of Bitcoin education and will continue to offer services that let you stack sats safely and easily, improving both our customer experience as well as the underlying tools that make all of it possible.
+Whatever the future might bring, Swan will remain at the forefront of Bitcoin education.
+We will continue to offer services that let you stack sats safely and easily, improving both our customer experience as well as the underlying tools that make all of it possible.

 This blog offers thoughts and opinions on Bitcoin from the Swan Bitcoin team and friends.
 Swan Bitcoin is the easiest way to buy Bitcoin using your bank account automatically every week or month, starting with as little as $10.
 Sign up or learn more here.